-the structural design is unique and requires significant engineering efforts; and construction projects often have progress payments.
+- the contracts include custom designs for customer specific applications; - the structural design is unique and requires significant engineering efforts; and - construction projects often have progress payments.

 This method requires the Company to make estimates regarding the total costs of the project, progress against the project schedule and the estimated completion date, all of which impact the amount of revenue and gross margin the Company recognizes in each reporting period.
 The Company prepares detailed cost estimates at the beginning of each project.
 Significant projects and their related costs and profit margins are updated and reviewed at least quarterly by senior management.
 Factors that may affect future project costs and margins include shipyard access, weather, production efficiencies, availability and costs of labor, materials and subcomponents and other factors.
-These factors can impact the accuracy of the Company s estimates and materially impact the Company s current and future reported earnings.
+These factors can impact the accuracy of the Company's estimates and materially impact the Company's current and future reported earnings.

-The asset, Costs in excess of billings, represents revenues recognized in excess of amounts billed.
-The liability, Billings in excess of costs, represents billings in excess of revenues recognized.
+The asset, "Costs in excess of billings," represents revenues recognized in excess of amounts billed.
+The liability, "Billings in excess of costs," represents billings in excess of revenues recognized.